priyalpat721/EasyAnimatorCode/readme.txt

 - Return a list of updated shapes at a particular moment in time
 - Return a string representation of the entire animation

 cs5004.action - encapsulates all the classes related to the actions that the model implementation supports:
 - (I) IAction: interface with all the operations that an action supports.
-- (A) AbstractAction: abstract class that implements IAction to enhance code reusability.
+- (A) AbstractAction: abstract class that implements IAction to enhance code re-usability.
 - (E) Action: enum that includes the types of actions.
 - (C) Move: concrete class of the move action that extends AbstractAction.
 - (C) Scale: concrete class of the scale action that extends AbstractAction.